Togohogo1-Archive/joshgone-music/docs/playlists.md

 Find playlists whose names contain or match the given pattern

-The find command uses basic glob matching and operates on the name of the playlist.
+The find command uses basic [glob](https://research.swtch.com/glob) matching and operates on the name of the playlist.
+In addition to normal alphanumeric characters and underscore special characters supported are ? and %, for matching one and any number of characters respectively.

+This command returns the number of playlists found that satisfy the given pattern along with their names, listed in alphabetical order.
+If none are found, it simply returns a list of 0 playlist with output `None`.

+#### Arguments

+- `name_pattern` – The character (glob) patten to match playlist names against

 ??? example